pterofighter-s-organization/apptracker/README.md

 - Have mongoDBCompass installed on your computer.
 - Have python 3.9.7 or up, use ```python --version``` command to check inside the terminal.

+If you have older versions of python, just uninstall it from your computer in settings and reinstall the newer version online.

 - Have Visual Studio Code installed.

 ## Cloning From Repo